ecombs927/analystportfolio/README.md

 <img width="2375" height="1174" alt="Sample Code Chunk" src="https://github.com/user-attachments/assets/5b198fca-5524-4f80-9267-acf414734b6a" />

 # 1st Sample of Original Work
 This is a study of regional conflict trends using data from UCDP from an earlier assignment.
-I have attached both the Quarto PDF Document here, and the replication .qmd file can be found in my repository.
+I have attached the Quarto PDF Document here, and the replication .qmd file can be found in my repository.

 [1st Sample of Original Work.pdf](https://github.com/user-attachments/files/27453568/1st.Sample.of.Original.Work.pdf)